Hummingbird: Description & Interesting Physical Curiosities

-- Wings: The hummingbird is the only living bird that can rotate its wings in a circle, allowing it to fly both forwards and backwards; fly up or down, move sideways, or hover in one spot
+- Wings: This the only living bird that can rotate its wings in a circle, allowing it to fly both forwards and backwards; fly up or down, move sideways, or hover in one spot

 - Feet: Their feet are weak and are only used for perching and scratching the head.
 While most birds take off by leaping into the air by pushing away from their perch, the hummingbird lifts off by rapidly moving its wings.
 (Source: The International Wildlife Encyclopedia, 1969, Vol. 9, p.
 1136).

-- Tongue: A hummingbird's tongue is grooved like the shape of a "W," with tiny hairs on the tip of the tongue to help lap up nectar with their tongues.
+- Tongue: Its tongue is grooved like the shape of a "W," with tiny hairs on the tip of the tongue to help lap up nectar with their tongues.